Religious views of Charles Darwin: Downe parish

 A new reforming High Church vicar, the Revd.
 George Sketchley Ffinden, took over the parish in November 1871 and began imposing his ideas.
 Darwin had to write to Brodie Innes, explaining what had upset the parishioners.
 Ffinden now usurped control of the village school which had been run for years by a committee of Darwin, Lubbock and the incumbent priest, with a "conscience clause" which protected the children from Anglican indoctrination.
 Ffinden began lessons on the Thirty-nine Articles of the Anglican faith, an unwelcome move from the point of view of the Baptists who had a chapel in the village.
 Darwin withdrew from the committee and cut his annual donation to the church, but continued with the Friendly Society work.

 For two years Emma organised a winter reading room in the local school for local labourers, who subscribed a penny a week to smoke and play games, with "Respectable newspapers & a few books ... & a respectable housekeeper ... there every evening to maintain decorum."
 This was a common facility to save men from "resorting to the public house".
 In 1873 the Revd.
 Ffinden opposed it, as "Coffee drinking, bagatelle & other games" had been allowed and "the effects of tobacco smoke & spitting" were seen when the children returned in the morning.
 Emma got Darwin to get the approval of the education inspectorate in London, and just before Christmas 1873 the Darwins and their neighbours the Lubbocks got the agreement of the school committee, offering to pay for any repairs needed "to afford every possible opportunity to the working class for self improvement & amusement".
 A furious Ffinden huffed that it was "quite out of order" for the Darwins to have gone to the inspectorate behind his back.
-Darwin's health suffered as he argued over natural selection with G. J. Mivart, and in the autumn of 1874 Darwin expressed his exasperation at Ffinden when putting in his resignation from the school committee due to ill health.
+Darwin's health suffered as he argued over natural selection with St George Jackson Mivart, and in the autumn of 1874 Darwin expressed his exasperation at Ffinden when putting in his resignation from the school committee due to ill health.